Jacob-Ham/writeups/MHSCTF2023/Balloons.md

 Tracking number not found!
 ```
-Whoops, looks like get_status is using the dnagerous eval() function to check the numbers.
+Whoops, looks like get_status is using the dangerous eval() function to check the numbers.
 We should be able to force it to execute our own arbitrary code.

 ## Solution